Implementation

 INFO

-1. Issuer app needs to be installed and the user needs to have opened the app at least once so that Apple Wallet knows that there are payment passes available.
-Apple Wallet can also prompt for user authentication when adding a payment pass.
+1. Your issuer app must be installed and opened at least once so Apple Wallet knows payment passes are available.
+Apple Wallet can also prompt for user authentication when adding payment passes.

-2. Use of the Wallet Extension requires the same entitlement file used for In-App Provisioning: com.apple.developer.payment-pass-provisioning.
+2. Wallet Extensions require the same entitlement used for In-App Provisioning: com.apple.developer.payment-pass-provisioning.

-3. In order for Wallet to hide passes that user already has added to the device, passes should include the extension's bundle identifier in associatedApplicationIdentifiers on token service provider side.
+3. For Wallet to hide passes users have already added to their device, include your extension's bundle identifier in associatedApplicationIdentifiers on the token service provider side.

 Issuer Provisioning Extensions Sequence Diagram